-It is not possible to completely eliminate acoustic reflections within the sample chamber and hence the incident field will not be completely uniform over the whole the sample volume.
+It is not possible to completely eliminate acoustic reflections within the sample chamber and hence the incident field will not be completely uniform over the whole sample volume.
 As mentioned in 1.2.2 and 1.2.3 the transmissibility of acoustic windows will be frequency dependent and thus the desired bandwidth for acoustic emission measurements should be carefully considered.
-In particular there may be significant multiple reflections of higher frequency components.
+In particular, there may be significant multiple reflections of higher frequency components.
 This is another reason why calibration of the field within the fully assembled system is so important to minimize the uncertainty in incident pressure.
 Appropriate gating of the recorded signals should also be considered to minimize the effects of multiple reflections.
 The use of commercial devices for convenience and the need for acoustic transparency means that some optical transparency must be sacrificed.
 This may impact the quality of subsequent imaging e.g. to assess cell viability or drug uptake.
 Some of the membranes used in commercial devices are also porous and thus there is imperfect isolation between the sample chamber and the surrounding water bath.
 As above the corresponding risk of contamination can be mitigated by using a smaller sub-chamber whose contents can be regularly replaced.
-The cell culture devices indicated in the Table of Materials are suitable primarily for cell monolayers which may not be representative of tissue in terms of all ultrasound/cavitation mediated bioeffects.
-The proximity of the cells to a solid surface will also affect microbubble dynamics in a way that may not be reflective of conditions in vivo, e.g. promoting microstreaming and microjetting as described in the introduction.
+The cell culture devices indicated in the Table of Materials are suitable primarily for cell monolayers which may not be representative of tissue in terms of all US/cavitation mediated bioeffects.
+The proximity of the cells to a solid surface will also affect MB dynamics in a way that may not be reflective of conditions in vivo, e.g. promoting microstreaming and microjetting as described in the introduction.
 As described below, however, these limitations can be addressed through simple substitution of alternative tissue models.

 The significance of the method with respect to existing/alternative methods

-As described above, the aim in proposing the SATs is to provide a means of improving the reproducibility of acoustic exposure conditions and acoustic emissions between studies of ultrasound mediated bio-effects and thus hopefully facilitate better understanding of the underlying mechanisms and the development of treatment monitoring techniques to improve safety and efficacy.
+As described above, the aim in proposing the SATs is to provide a means of improving the reproducibility of acoustic exposure conditions and acoustic emissions between studies of US mediated bio-effects and thus hopefully facilitate better understanding of the underlying mechanisms and the development of treatment monitoring techniques to improve safety and efficacy.
 The systems are designed to be compatible with commercially available cell culture devices to enable a wide range of biological assays to be performed according to the application of interest and to enable high throughput experiments, removing the need for time consuming alignment procedures between runs.
 By standardizing the protocols for characterization of exposure conditions and capture of acoustic emissions the system dependent variability can hopefully be reduced.
 The range of parameters that should be explored for a particular experiment will depend upon the application (desired bio-effect, cell type, depth of target tissue if in vivo etc.) and the nature of any cavitation agent being used.
 Given the large number of variables (US frequency, pressure amplitude, pulse length, pulse repetition frequency etc.) fully exploring the whole parameter space is unlikely to be practicable.
 An advantage of the proposed protocol is that it enables some bounds on this parameter space to be quickly established.
 For example, it enables determination of the minimum pressure at which a cavitation signal is generated; the maximum pressure or pulse length that can be used before cell detachment/death occurs; the pressure at which fractional harmonics or broadband noise are produced.
 It is recommended that such a set of scoping measurements be carried out as a first step in any study.

 Future applications or directions of the method